mirjamkretzschmar/ContacttracingModel/README.md

 In the version of 6-5-2020 I added a weighting function to account for the fraction of onward transmission of an infected contact person that is prevented by tracing and isolating the contact person.

 The notebooks rzero_corona_final.nb and rzero_corona_hypercube.nb were used to create the results of the paper "Impact of delays on effectiveness of contact tracing strategies for COVID-19: a modelling study", which will shortly be published in the Lancet Public Health.

+On October 28, I added a version of the notebook called Containment_of_COVID-19.
+This was used to generate results and figures for a paper submitted to Frontiers in Physics.